polkadot-fellows/RFCs/text/introduce-xcq.md

 The query is the query program in PolkaVM program binary format.
 The input is the query arguments that is SCALE-encoded.
 The weight limit is the maximum weight allowed for the query execution.
-- `metadata`: Return metadata of supported extensions, serving as a feature discovery functionality
+- `metadata`: Return metadata of supported extensions (introduced in later section) and methods, serving as a feature discovery functionality

 **Example XCQ Runtime API**:
 ```rust